Keyboard shortcuts

 Adopt a values-based approach to AI governance (per Oxide RFD 576):

-• Responsibility: Humans bear responsibility for AI-generated artifacts - the tool acts at human behest
+• Responsibility: Humans are accountable for AI-generated artifacts

-• Rigor: AI should promote and reinforce rigorous thinking, not replace it with generated content
+• Rigor: AI should support rigorous thinking, not replace it

-• Output Validation: All AI-generated content must be reviewed by qualified humans before use
+• Validation: Qualified humans must review AI-generated content before use

 Covered AI Tools: